ali-yildirim/IBM-Data-Science-Projects/README.md

 In this repository, you can find some of the data science projects completed throughout the IBM Data Science Professional Certificate.

-I'll upload more at my convenience.
+I'll upload more projects at my earliest convenience.